-This pedal can also offer that looser and open fuzz at mode 1, while a tighter fuzz at mode 2.
-If you’re looking for a clean octave, use the mode 3.
-The last mode can produce sound, which is similar to a ring modulation.
+This pedal can also offer a looser and open fuzz at mode 1, while a tighter fuzz at mode 2.
+If you’re looking for a clean octave, use mode 3.
+The last mode can produce sound, which is similar to ring modulation.

 - Offers an accurate fuzz control for ease of use

 - Can deliver that broader spectrum of dirt tones

 - Has the tendency to make an extra noise if there is an unclean power

 One of the most famous among bassists, the Aguilar Fuzzistor is not the silent beast.
 It offers that evoking classic vintage dirt but that is without compromising the low end from your bass guitar.